OSGeo/gdal/doc/source/development/rfc/rfc92_wkb_only_geometries.rst

 1. acquire GeoPackage geometry blob (WKB with a GeoPackage specific header) from the database
-2. instanciate the relevant OGRGeometry subclass instance (OGRPoint, OGRLineString, OGRPolygon, etc.) from WKB
+2. instantiate the relevant OGRGeometry subclass instance (OGRPoint, OGRLineString, OGRPolygon, etc.) from WKB
 3. store it in a OGRFeature